ntbloom/bloomblag/content/posts/kissing-cousins.md

 So we have an obvious winner in `head`, which makes sense since of all the tools in the shed, `head` is the only one whose primary job is to print n-lines of text starting at the beginning of the file.
-The huge gap between the `cat` command and the rest also makes sense, since only `cat` reads the file in its entirety before trying to find the first line.
+The huge gap between the `cat` command and the rest also makes sense, since you're doing a whole lot of unnecessary work.

 It's pretty clear at this point that at least in terms of this particular task, `head` is a close cousin of `sed` and `awk` who are also close cousins of `grep` and `cut`.